dekuNukem/exixe/README.md

 ## Contact

+Questions?
+Feel free to [open an issue](https://github.com/dekuNukem/exixe/issues).
+This is the preferred way since it helps other people too.

-Questions, inquires?
-Feel free to email me at `dekunukem gmail com`.
+You can also email me at `dekunukem gmail com` for inquires.

 ## More photos